hmy02/calibration-methods/README.md

 # calibration-methods
-several different calibration methods in papers as follow
+reproduce several different calibration methods in papers as follow

 [1] Generalized Nonlinear Least Squares Method for the Calibration of Complex Computer Code Using a Gaussian Process Surrogate